ayyjohn/ayyjohn.github.io/_posts/2021-01-04-adding-categories.md

 ---
 layout: post
-title:  "How to Add Tags to a Jekyll Blog"
+title:  "How to Add Categories to a Jekyll Blog"
 date:   2021-01-04 14:19:00 -0800
 permalink: /posts/:title
 categories: [meta, python, jekyll]